1homas/scraping/ReadMe.md

 pipenv install -r requirements.txt
 ```

-## scrape_space_cookie.py
+## space_cookie.py

 I wanted to be notified when [Monkish Brewing](https://www.monkishbrewing.com/) released their annual drop of their phenomenal double milkshake IPA, [Space Cookie](https://untappd.com/b/monkish-brewing-co-space-cookie/2150752).
 But I don't do IG so I needed another way to get the *scoop*.

-A cronjob runs once per day to invoke the intermediate `scrape_space_cookie.sh` which runs `scrape_space_cookie.py` after initializing its virtual environment (and `.env`) to scrape their website in search of 'Space Cookie' among the available items.
+A cronjob runs once per day to invoke the intermediate `space_cookie.sh` which runs `space_cookie.py` after initializing its virtual environment (and `.env`) to scrape their website in search of 'Space Cookie' among the available items.
 Push notifications to my phone and computer are handled via the wonderful and free [ntfy.sh](https://ntfy.sh) service with the topic name specified in a `.env` file:

 ```sh
 NTFY_TOPIC=your_topic_name